 Use your preferred method or package manager to install

-Once you have the dependencies set up, install the Garden CLI for your platform from our latest release page, extract and make sure it is on your PATH.
+Once you have the dependencies set up, download the Garden CLI for your platform from our latest release page, extract and make sure it is on your PATH.

 Garden can be used with Minikube on supported platforms.